Regulatory, Pricing and Reimbursement

 When a medicinal product has been granted an initial authorisation for marketing in the European Union, any additional strengths, pharmaceutical, administration routes, types and sizes of packaging, as well as any variations and extensions have to also be granted an authorisation or have to be included in the initial marketing authorisation.
 All refered authorisations are considered as belonging to the same global marketing authorisation.

-Please see chapter 3 question 1 for details on different procedures for obtaining a marketing authorization in Croatia.
+Please see chapter about Marketing, Manufacturing, Packaging and Labeling Advertising, question 1 for details on different procedures for obtaining a marketing authorization in Croatia.

 Private individuals and business entities seated in Croatia may manufacture intermediate products, medicinal products and/or investigational medicinal products only in accordance with a manufacturing authorization.
 The manufacturing authorisation is compulsory for: